Khuthaily/mail-tracker/README.md

 MailTracker will hook into all outgoing emails from Laravel and inject a tracking code into it.
 It will also store the rendered email in the database.
 There is also an interface to view sent emails.

+## Warning
+I have customized this fork to work with a project I have.
+You can learn from my changes, but I don't recommend using it as is for your project.

 ## NOTE: If you are using Laravel 9.x you MUST be on version 9.6.0 or higher.

 ## Upgrade from 4.x to 5.x